 Advantages of Sod for Your Lawn

 Thinking you need some help?
-Zodega TIS’s residential landscaping in Houston is the answer.
+Zodega TIS’ residential landscaping in Houston is the answer.

 Disadvantages of Sod for Your Lawn

-What is the cost of hydroseeding compared to sod?
-The cost of hydroseeding vs. sod is generally 1:3 – around 15 cents per square foot of hydroseeding vs. 45 cents per square foot for sod.
+What is the cost of hydroseeding vs. sod?
+The price of hydroseeding vs. sod is generally 1:3 – around 15 cents per square foot of hydroseeding vs. 45 cents per square foot for sod.
 But the hard work is done for you.
 Simply add water.
 Lots of water.

 Check out Zodega TIS’s Houston sod installation.
 We can put you on the path toward a beautiful, plush lawn in no time.